Tickets, Bad Luck & The South of France

 Our guest this week is another one of the many behind-the-scenes members of the Pigeon flock!
 A designer, a strategizer, a content creator, and a thinker, we welcomed Jérémy Chevallier to this show.
 Having realized the importance of designing and controlling your own career Jeremy walks us through the times in his life when he has had money disappear at the worst of times.
 It's funny how cruel life can be sometimes - enjoy!

 This Episode In A Nutshell

 Money has a funny way of disappearing when you need it most.
 From unpaid promises to overextended budgets money can often disappear in life’s most crucial moments.
 No stranger to this reality, our guest Jérémy Chevallier has had his fair share of loans with friends and family go wrong at the worst possible times.
-A friend vanishing to Vegas when times got tough, and the purchase of his dream home dependent on the status of a failed wire transfer… our conversation with Jérémy showed us that sometimes luck plays a huge role in the outcome of mixing money with your relationships—and that a promissory note is not just a nice-to-have when lending money to friends!
+A friend vanishing to Vegas when times got tough, and the purchase of his dream home dependent on the status of a failed wire transfer… our conversation with Jérémy showed us that sometimes luck plays a huge role in the outcome of mixing money with your relationships—and that a is not just a nice-to-have when !

 You'll find this episode of The Chirp on:

 Or wherever you listen to your podcasts.

 Have a story to tell and want to be on our podcast?
 Let us know by sending an email to firstname.lastname@example.org.